roncterry/development_templates/README.md

 # Introduction to the Course Materials Development Templates

-This contains the template for creating SUSE Training slides, lecture manuals and lab manuals.
+This repository contains the templates for creating SUSE Training slides, lecture manuals and lab manuals.
 All templates are for use with LibreOffice.

 ## Styles